jeremyk91/DBS_miniProject/README.md

 # DBS Mini Project

+The project seeks to produce a music genre classification (multi-class classification) web service.
+- The model development journal is documented in /notebook/music_classification.ipynb
+- The web service and functional test documentation are done in this README.md file below

-After cloning the repo from GitHub, the user should mark the project root directory(screenshot below) for running the webservice and also ensure that the required libraries listed in requirements.txt is installed.
+After cloning the repo from GitHub, the user should mark the project root directory(screenshot below) for running the webservice and also ensure that the required libraries listed in requirements.txt is installed in your virtual environment.

 ![Screenshot](screenshots/projectHead.jpg)